Art & Design

-The Art department has two classrooms, an Art office and a resource area which is suitable for large scale work, sculpture and clay.
+The Art and Design department comprises of two classrooms and a large open plan area which is ideal for large scale work, sculpture, and clay.
 This area contains 6 computers with Adobe Photoshop and a kiln.
-The Art office contains many Art books and resources.
+The department has a vast collection of books and resources.

 Key Stage 3 Curriculum

-Pupils in Key Stage 3 follow a varied curriculum which encompasses a wide range of skills and techniques.
+Pupils in Key Stage 3 follow a rich and varied curriculum which encompasses a wide range of skills and techniques.
 Pupils have one lesson per week.

 Year 7 Topics